Menopausal Hormone Therapy

 Reducing the cancer risks of hormone therapy

-It’s important that any woman taking MHT be checked yearly by her doctor for any signs of cancer.
 All women should report any vaginal bleeding that happens after menopause to their doctors right away – it may be a symptom of endometrial cancer.
 A woman who takes EPT does not have a higher risk of endometrial cancer, but she can still get it.
-She should not ignore vaginal bleeding – it can still be caused by endometrial cancer.

 Women using vaginal cream, rings, or tablets containing only estrogen should talk to their doctors about follow-up and the possible need for progestin treatment.

 Women should follow the American Cancer Society guidelines for cancer early detection, especially those for breast cancer.
-These guidelines are in our document, Breast Cancer: Early Detection.
-To get a copy, please call 1-800-227-2345 or visit our website at www.cancer.org.
+These guidelines can be found in our document Breast Cancer Early Detection.

-Many over-the-counter “natural” (herbal) products are promoted in stores and on the Internet as helpful with menopausal symptoms.
+Many over-the-counter “natural” (herbal) products are promoted in stores and online as helpful with menopausal symptoms.
 These include vitamins and soy-based and herbal products (like black cohosh and red clover).
 There are also endless arrays of special blends of herbs and vitamins that claim to reduce the discomforts of menopause.

 Well-controlled scientific studies are needed to help find out if these products work and if they are any safer than the hormone therapy drugs now in use.